If a Stock Doesn't Pay Dividends, How Can It Be Worth Anything?

 Understanding How Stocks Without Dividends Can Still Have Value

-Don't forget, though, that dividends are a great source of return for shareholders, especially when combined with dollar cost averaging.
-Investing in non-dividend paying stocks should be the exception, not the rule.
+Dividends are a great source of return for shareholders, especially when combined with dollar cost averaging.

 American Apple Orchards, Inc.

 Imagine that your father and your uncle decide that they want to start a farming business.
-They each contribute $150,000 of their savings to their new company, "American Apple Orchards, Inc." They file the paperwork with the Secretary of State, get a business license, and go down to the local bank to deposit the $300,000 in cash.
-They divide the company into 100,000 pieces ("shares") at $3 per share, each man receiving half of the stock for his contribution.
-At this point, nothing has changed.
-(They have a company with no assets other than the $300,000 they contributed to it.
-They then cut that company into 100,000 pieces.
-Therefore, each of those pieces represents $3 worth of cash in the bank account because $300,000 divided by 100,000 shares = $3 book value per share.)
+They each contribute $150,000 of their savings to their new company, "American Apple Orchards, Inc." They divide the company into 100,000 pieces ("shares") at $3 per share, with each man receiving half of the stock for his contribution.

 The first year, the farm generates $43,000 in pre-tax operating profit.
 After taxes, this amounts to $30,000.

-Being older men, and wise in the ways of the world, your father and uncle realize that the accountant left something out of the annual report.
-(It's not the accountant's fault; the GAAP accounting rules don't allow him to put it in the figures.)
+Being older men and wise in the ways of the world, your father and uncle realize that the accountant left something out of the annual report.
 What is it?
 Real estate appreciation.

 The Choice They Face: To Pay Dividends or Reinvest in the Company?